aiagents/jadescript/README.md

    │   ├ it.unipr.ailab.jadescript.ui/         - Eclipse UI project (editor, wizards, icons, run as...)
    │   ├ it.unipr.ailab.jadescript.ide/        - Required by .ui
    │   ├ it.unipr.ailab.jadescript.lib/        - Project for the jadescript.jar artifact
-   │   ├ it.unipr.ailab.jadescript.javaapi/    - Project for the jadescriptjavaapi.jar artifact
    │   ├ it.unipr.ailab.jadescript.tests/      - JUnit tests for the compiler
    │   ├ it.unipr.ailab.jadescript.stdlibgen/  - Project used to programmatically generate Jadescript builtin libraries (WIP)
    │   ├ it.unipr.ailab.jadescript.repository/ - Used to generate the plugin installation .zip